 The Alchemy of William Blake: The Three Principles of the Divine Essence and 'An allegory of the Spiritual Condition of man'

-This book embarks on a profound exploration of the connection between William Blake and Jacob Boehme.
-The author meticulously dissects Blake's tempera painting 'An Allegory of the Spiritual Condition of Man' to comprehensively analyse his beliefs.
+This book profoundly explores the connection between William Blake and Jacob Boehme.
+The author meticulously dissects Blake's tempera painting, 'An Allegory of the Spiritual Condition of Man,' to comprehensively analyse his beliefs.
 The book carefully examines the painting as a whole and its constituent parts, exploring the relationships between them before reassembling it.

 'An Allegory of the Spiritual Condition of Man' has rich potential for interpretation, encompassing both Kabbalistic and alchemical perspectives.
 The author skilfully incorporates these interpretations into the book's structure, leading readers on a fascinating journey of discovery and deepening their understanding and appreciation of the philosophical alchemy underpinning Blake's mysticism.